mmerkin/Melanism/README.md

 /PATH/TO/haphic pipeline HAPLOTYPE.fa MAPPED_HIC.bam CHROMOSOME_NUMBER --correct_nrounds 10 --threads 32
 ```
 4) HIC-contact maps can be constructed using juicer from the yahs output, which is explained on the [yahs github](https://github.com/c-zhou/yahs?tab=readme-ov-file#generate-hic-contact-maps)
-5) Obtain a list of scaffolds to keep from either the contact map or a GENESPACE riparian plot
+5) Obtain a list of scaffolds to keep from either the contact map or a GENESPACE riparian plot.
+For Ob, this is everything after group31; for Pp, this is everything after 117 and also 67 (which appears to be bacterial->
+4Mb genome of *Pantoea anthophila*).
 6) Remove unwanted scaffolds after creating a text file containing the names of the scaffolds to be removed (without the ">")
 ```bash
 grep ">" SPECIES_SCAFFOLDS.fa | sed 's/>//'